nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 >   println(&x)
 > }
 > ```
-> You can see that even there are new processes coming in, the address of the variable remains the same.
+> You can see that even though there are new processes coming in, the address of the variable remains the same.
-> That's because the variable is allocated at the same address in process's virtual memory space.
+> That's because the variable is allocated at the same address in the process's virtual memory space.

-The virtual memory is divided into fix-sized blocks called *pages*, which having the same size as the frames in physical memory.
+The virtual memory is divided into fix-sized blocks called *pages*, which have the same size as the frames in physical memory.
 By separating virtual memory from physical memory and with the help of techniques such as *demand paging* (explained below), a process can access up to 18.4 million TB of memory on a 64-bit architecture, or up to 4 GB on a 32-bit architecture, even if the actual physical memory is much smaller, such as 512 MB.

 Each page has a page number *p*, and each frame has a frame number *f*.
 Each address has an offset *d* to identify the specific location within the page or frame.
-*p* and *f* lives in the high bits of the address, while *d* lives in the low bits.
+*p* and *f* live in the high bits of the address, while *d* lives in the low bits.
-The mapping between virtual pages and physical frames is maintained in a per process data structure called *page table*.
+The mapping between virtual pages and physical frames is maintained in a per process data structure called a *page table*.
 In a page table, each entry is indexed by a page number *p*, and the corresponding value is the frame number *f*.